Tropic Thunder: Plot

-Meanwhile, in Los Angeles, Tugg's agent, Rick "Pecker" Peck, confronts Les over an unfulfilled term in Tugg's contract that entitles him to a TiVo.
-Flaming Dragon calls during the discussion and demands a ransom for Tugg, but Les instead delivers a profanity-laden death threat.
-Les is uninterested in rescuing Tugg and is instead delighted at the prospect of a large insurance payout if Tugg dies.
-He attempts to convince Pecker to play along by promising a Gulfstream V jet and "lots of money."
+Meanwhile, in Los Angeles, Tugg's agent, Rick "Pecker" Peck, confronts Les over an unfulfilled term in Tugg's contract, which entitles him to a TiVo.
+Flaming Dragon calls during the discussion and demands a ransom for Tugg, but Les instead delivers a profanity-laden death threat, believing them at first to be a rival talent agency.
+Les is uninterested in rescuing Tugg, instead delighting by the prospect of a large life insurance payout, if the actor dies.
+He attempts to bribe Peck with the promise of a Gulfstream V jet and "lots of money."

 Kirk, Alpa, Jeff, and Kevin discover Flaming Dragon's heroin factory.
-After witnessing Tugg being tortured, they plan a rescue attempt based on the film's script.
-Kirk impersonates a farmer towing a "captured" Jeff on the back of a water buffalo, distracting the armed guards so Alpa and Kevin can infiltrate and find the prisoners.
-Still, a combination of broken Mandarin Chinese and inconsistencies in his story sets off the gang's boss.
-Knowing their cover has been blown, the actors begin firing, fooling the gang members into surrendering.
-Their control of the gang falls apart when Jeff grabs the leader and heads for the drugs, and the gang, realizing the guns fire blanks, recover their guns and fight back.
+After witnessing Tugg being tortured, they plan a rescue attempt, which is based upon the planned film's script.
+Kirk impersonates a farmer towing a "captured" Jeff on the back of a water buffalo, distracting Tran and his guards so Alpa and Kevin can infiltrate, and find the prisoners.
+Kirk's insistence on following the script's poor writing causes his story to quickly fall apart.
+Knowing their cover has been blown, the actors begin firing their blanks, fooling the gang members into surrendering.
+Jeff grabs Tran and forces him, at gunpoint, to lead him to the heroin supply, just before their control of the gang falls apart.

-The four actors locate Four Leaf, Underwood, and Tugg and cross a bridge rigged to explode to get to Underwood's helicopter.
-Tugg initially remains behind, believing Flaming Dragon to be his "family," but runs back screaming, chased by an angry horde.
-Four Leaf destroys the bridge, rescuing Tugg, but as the helicopter takes off, the gang boss fires an RPG at the helicopter.
-Rick unexpectedly stumbles out of the jungle and saves them by throwing a TiVo box into the rocket's path.
+The four actors locate Four Leaf, Underwood, and Tugg, and cross a bridge rigged to explode, to get to Underwood's helicopter.
+Tugg initially remains behind, believing Flaming Dragon to be his "family," but runs back screaming, chased by an angry horde of soldiers.
+Four Leaf destroys the bridge, rescuing Tugg, but as the helicopter takes off, Tran fires an RPG at the helicopter.
+Rick unexpectedly stumbles out of the jungle, and saves them (by throwing a TiVo box into the rocket's path).
 The crew return to Hollywood, and footage from the hidden cameras is compiled into the feature film Tropic Blunder, which becomes a major critical and commercial success.
 The film wins Tugg his first Academy Award, which Kirk presents to him at the ceremony.